International

 Legislative Power

 The legislative power in Kuwait is unicameral.
-The parliament, called National Assembly, has 50 members which are elected by popular vote to serve four-year terms and 16 ex-officio members, who are government ministers appointed by the Emir .
+The parliament called the National Assembly, has 50 members who are elected by popular vote to serve four-year terms and 16 ex-officio members, who are government ministers appointed by the Emir.
 The parliament has the power to dismiss the Prime Minister or any other members of his cabinet by going through a series of constitutional procedures.
-The parliament can also override the Emir's veto by a two-third vote.
+The parliament can also override the Emir's veto by a two-thirds vote.

 +